Published on 7/13/2022, 1:31:00 PM

 Third Degree Sex Offense Maryland Laws

-Third-degree sexual assault is any form of unwelcome sexual contact (other than rape) that a perpetrator initiates with a dangerous weapon.
+A 3rd degree sexual offense is any form of unwelcome sexual contact (other than rape) that a perpetrator initiates with a dangerous weapon.
 This charge also includes sexual contact with a mentally disabled victim and certain statutory rape charges.

 Fourth Degree Sex Offense Maryland Laws

-Fourth-degree sexual assault is usually charged as a misdemeanor, and it includes non-felonious sex offenses in which the perpetrator is in a position of power, such as at the workplace, or if the perpetrator is at least four years older than an underage victim.
+A 4th degree sexual offense is usually charged as a misdemeanor, and it includes non-felonious sex offenses in which the perpetrator is in a position of power, such as at the workplace, or if the perpetrator is at least four years older than an underage victim.

 Sex Crimes Involving a Minor in Maryland